ABOUT US OUR MISSION HOW IT ALL BEGAN? WHAT HAVE WE DONE?

 FoCP has become a voice representing NY Chinatown concerning Columbus Park.
 It has taken a lot of hard work.
 It has always been my vision to convert the Columbus Park Pavilion to NY Chinatown's first small community center, a place which can be shared by everyone regardless of race, politics or religion.
 A place that we can have Town Hall Meetings, recreational & educational activity, see movies, have cultural performances, have workshops, view & discuss history etc..
 We need a center that is open 7 days a week, day and evening hours.

-other.
+I've always wanted our community to be strong and have a say on all issues that affect us.
+Our community needs to develop strong leadership that works together and communicates with each other.
 This is my vision for Columbus Park & NY Chinatown.
 So join me and others in making a difference for tomorrow’s future.

 Paul Gong,